El Greco

-El Greco was born in the Kingdom of Candia (modern Crete), which was at that time part of the Republic of Venice, Italy, and the center of Post-Byzantine art.
+El Greco was born in the Kingdom of Candia (modern Crete), which was at that time part of the Republic of Venice, and the center of Post-Byzantine art.
 He trained and became a master within that tradition before traveling at age 26 to Venice, as other Greek artists had done.
 In 1570, he moved to Rome, where he opened a workshop and executed a series of works.
 During his stay in Italy, El Greco enriched his style with elements of Mannerism and of the Venetian Renaissance taken from a number of great artists of the time, notably Tintoretto and Titian.
 In 1577, he moved to Toledo, Spain, where he lived and worked until his death.
 In Toledo, El Greco received several major commissions and produced his best-known paintings, such as View of Toledo and Opening of the Fifth Seal.

 El Greco's dramatic and expressionistic style was met with puzzlement by his contemporaries but found appreciation by the 20th century.
 El Greco is regarded as a precursor of both Expressionism and Cubism, while his personality and works were a source of inspiration for poets and writers such as Rainer Maria Rilke and Nikos Kazantzakis.
 El Greco has been characterized by modern scholars as an artist so individual that he belongs to no conventional school.
 He is best known for tortuously elongated figures and often fantastic or phantasmagorical pigmentation, marrying Byzantine traditions with those of Western painting.

+Although mostly ignored by his contemporaries, El Greco is considered one of the greatest painters in the history of art.
+Art critics have resolutely placed him among the best artists of all time, citing his originality, his power of expression, and his innovative use of form and colour.
+His works are seen as transcending and surpassing the artistic traditions from which they emerged and as having had a profound effect on generations of later artists, including Francisco Goya, Diego Velázquez, Eugène Delacroix, Édouard Manet, Salvador Dalí and Pablo Picasso, amongst many others.